 The first season was called a “vivacious crime series (standing) alone and above any comparisons to the original series” by IndieWire and “clever crime fare”. by The New York Times

 Starring Geraldine Hakewell, Joel Jackson, Catherine McClements, Louisa Mignone, Toby Truslove and Greg Stone, the modern Ms Fisher is every bit the embodiment of style, glamour and adventure in this all new crime drama.

-Ms Fisher’s Modern Murder Mysteries season 2 was scored by Zeitgeist Music, a collaborative partnership between Burkhard Dallwitz, Brett Aplin and Dmitri Golovko allowing us to deliver the highest quality scores under increasingly tight and often overlapping post-production schedules of high profile productions.
+Ms Fisher’s Modern Murder Mysteries was scored by Zeitgeist Music, a collaborative partnership between Burkhard Dallwitz, Brett Aplin and Dmitri Golovko allowing the delivery of the highest quality scores under increasingly tight and often overlapping post-production schedules of high profile productions.

-“The vivacious Geraldine Hakewill gives this series such a radiance that it’s impossible to imagine anyone else in the role of Peregrine Fisher… And everything else is working perfectly too.” “…there’s still an element of daydream fantasy to it, but a most agreeable one.”
+“The vivacious Geraldine Hakewill gives this series such a radiance that it’s impossible to imagine anyone else in the role of Peregrine Fisher… And everything else is working perfectly too.” ”.there’s still an element of daydream fantasy to it, but a most agreeable one.”
 “Great fun.”
 “4 Stars!”